About this place

 The name Injidup comes from the Nyoongar word inji for the lovely red pea flower (Templetonia retusa) that grows along the limestone cliffs in spring.

 Cape Clairault forms the southern arm of the bay.
-It was named by the French expedition of 1801-1803 aboard the Géographe and the Naturaliste after celebrated French mathematician Alexis Clairault (1713-1765).
-Clairault confirmed many theories of gravitation, his best known being the return of Halley's Comet.
+It was named by a French expedition (1801–1803) after mathematician Alexis Clairault (1713–1765), who is best known for confirming theories of gravitation, including predicting the return of Halley’s Comet.

 Injidup Beach is adjacent to the eastern edge of the Injidup Sanctuary Zones.
 Fishing from recreational or commercial vessels is not permitted in this zone, however, fishing from shore is permitted.
-For more information visit the Fisheries website.
-Learn more about staying safe while fishing.
+For more information visit Fisheries.

 Safety information